Best Apple TV+ shows this month (January 2020)

 The show has a poignant mental health story, with husband, wife, and brother dealing with loss differently.
 It’s through their nanny that the dynamic of the Turner household changes and where the dark fantasy creeps in.

 There’s dark comedy throughout, with the leads breaking up the tension with dialogue and moments that fit the setting perfectly.
-Servant is another unmissable Apple TV+ show, check out our review here.
+Servant is an unmissable Apple TV+ show well worth the $4.99 subscription price.